*Credits for the artwork go to Halycon450*

 “Wait.”
-Eric tried to grab her arm, but when Ragna took another step, an electric sound emerged from the tile, Ragna’s boot had stepped on.
+Eric tried to grab her arm, but when Ragna took another step, an electric sound emerged from the tile, her boot had stepped on.
 Yellow circuit-like patterns flashed over the bridge, and a red light illuminated the corridor.

 “What’s happening?”
 Ragna looked at Eric.
 Her companion gulped and buried his head in his hat.

-“WHAT?”
+“What?”
 The voice counted down – “Three.” – Ragna tried to think of something to – “Two.” – saves their lives – “One.
 Starting elimination of all intruder units.”

 Huh?
 Was death this painless?
 Shouldn’t she feel at least the brief impact of a bullet making contact with her body?
 But she hadn’t heard any sound, let alone felt anything piercing her.

 Ragna opened her eyes and inspected her body.
 There were no new wounds, and everything was fine.
 Did the trap malfunction?
 A glance at the holes revealed it had functioned as well as it was supposed to.
 Multiple layers of ices covered the holes.
 The bullets had no chance of penetrating those.

 “You’re welcome.”
 Altera smiled and walked in front of her.
 “Don’t slip.”

 Now that Ragna saw it, ice had covered the floor.
 She gulped and rubbed her arms.
 Had Altera always been this powerful?
 She knew Altera had to be skilled as a potential Valkyrie.
 Compared to her usual cryokinetic techniques, what she just had done was on a different level.
 She had never been able to summon this much ice before.
 She could even see her breath.
 And it didn’t look like this move had depleted or dented Altera’s Mana resources.

 “Next time, please wait.”
 Eric patted her on the shoulder and brought her back to reality.